A Shield Against Night

 Posted 14 Dec 17

 Mist caressed the moors.
-It stroked the bruise-black heather, set gentle dewdrops on countless twisted stems.
-It kissed the still faces of stagnant pools, concealed shallow, submerged skulls.
-It stroked every dip and dell, spilled wet fingers into the shadowed crevasses of glacial monoliths.
-It groped, invasive, into fast trenches dug by human hands.
+Crawling along the bruise-black heather, depositing gentle dewdrops on the countless twisted stems.
+It kissed the still faces of stagnant pools, stroked every dip and dell, and spilled wet fingers into the shadowed crevasses of glacial ravines.
+It groped, invasive, into the trenches dug by human hands.

 “Shite’s cold,” said a man, hunching his ranger’s cloak against the creeping mist.
-Icy dew dripped from the flat bill of his helm, touched his red nose.
-A dinged gunspring lay in his lap.
+Icy dew dripped from the flat bill of his helm and mingling with snot.
 He squatted in a dugout off the trench, pressed near a round, meager stove.
+A dinged gunspring across his knees.

 “Here, Seg,” said another.
-He picked a steaming copper pot off the stove, proffered it with mittened hands.
+He picked a steaming copper pot off the stove and proffered it in mittened hands.

 “Blimey, Newcastle” said Seg, trying it.
 “D’you strain this through your socks?”

 “It’s the water, mate.
-Full of something awful,” said Newcastle.
+Full of something,” said Newcastle.

-Seg stared into the cloudy tea, grimaced, took another mouthful.
+Seg stared into the cloudy tea, grimaced, and took another mouthful.
 Somewhere nearby, a bugle cut the dull air.
-Three, short notes.
+A .
 Seg peered out of the dugout, over the rough edge of the trench.
 Stalks of heather were silhouetted against the low, grey sky.
 He squinted, frowned.

 “What d’you reckon that was?” said Seg.